-The Benefits & Limitations of Point-to-Point and GPON Fibre
+The Benefits & Limitations of Point-to-Point vs GPON Fibre

 Point to Point (P2P) vs. GPON

 Think of GPON Fibre as water trickling down a pipe that slowly disperses through different pathways.
-P2P Fibre is then water that’s traveling through a pump, pushing it with force and speed to its end destination.
+P2P Fibre is then water that’s travelling through a pump, pushing it with force and speed to its end destination.

 GPON stands for Gigabit-Capable Passive Optical Network, which is a point-to-multipoint infrastructure.
 The signal is sent through a splitter that fans out the data and shares it between several end users.
-Pooling fiber bandwidth amongst your neighbours makes it more affordable, but it also has limitations.
+Pooling fibre bandwidth amongst your neighbours makes it more affordable, but it also has limitations.

 - Faster speeds at a relatively cheaper price point